rcannood/cannoodt.dev/content/software.md

 ---
-title: "Software I've written"
+title: "Software I've (co-)authored"
 ---

-This page provides links to R packages I have (co)authored.
+This page provides links to R packages I have (co-)authored.
 The most recent versions of most packages are on [github.com/rcannood](https://github.com/rcannood/) or [github.com/dynverse](https://github.com/dynverse/).
 Most packages are also [on CRAN](https://cran.rstudio.com).

 ## Analysing single-cell omics data